Spanish conquest of the Inca Empire: Rebellion and reconquest

-Archaeological evidence of the rebellion incident exists.
+Archaeological evidence of the rebellion incident exists, showing that the Spanish conquistadors were aided by native Indian allies.
 The remains of about 70 men, women, and adolescents were found in the path of a planned expressway near Lima in 2007.
-Forensic evidence suggests that European weapons killed the natives, probably during the uprising in 1536.
+Forensic evidence suggests that European weapons killed some of the natives, probably during the uprising in 1536, but that the vast majority had been killed by local, indigenous weapons.

 After the Spanish re-occupied Cuzco, Manco Inca and his armies retreated to the fortress at Ollantaytambo where he, for a time, successfully launched attacks against Pizarro based at Cuzco and even managed to defeat the Spanish occupiers in an open battle.

 When it became clear that defeat was imminent, Manco Inca retreated further to the mountainous region of Vilcabamba and established the small Neo-Inca State, where Manco Inca and his successors continued to hold some power for several more decades.
 His son, Túpac Amaru, was the last Inca, being killed by the Spanish in 1572.

 In total, the conquest took about forty years to complete.
 Many Inca attempts to regain their empire had occurred, but none had been successful.
 Thus the Spanish conquest was achieved, aided by factors like smallpox and a great communication and cultural divide.
-The Spaniards destroyed much of the Incan culture and imposed Spanish culture onto the native population.
+The Spaniards destroyed much of the Inca culture and imposed Spanish culture onto the native population.

+Spanish Civil War: Pizarro v.
+Almagro

+Francisco Pizarro and Diego de Almagro were allies while taking over the Inca Empire.
+The relationship became shaky when they had disputes over the land and wealth of the Empire.
+Almagro was mostly angry over his share of fortune, particularly in the southern territories.
+Later in 1536, Almagro went on an expedition to Chile to find new regions.
+The expedition was a complete failure.
+Almagro fought harsh conditions, little to no resources, and even faced resistance from other indigenous tribes.
+When Almagro returned with almost nothing, his anger grew towards Pizarro.

+After Almagro's failed expedition, he demanded Pizarro give him more power.
+Pizarro declined which led to an open conflict between him and Almagro.
+In 1537, Almagro started to fight over Cuzco and other territories with Pizarro.
+Both men fought for total control over the land and resources.
+In 1538 was the Battle of Las Salinas, a fight between Pizarro and Almagro's men.
+Pizarro's troops won but the battle was costly and severely weakened his position for power.

+After Almagro's defeat in battle, he was captured.
+Almagro was executed in 1538.
+His death gave most of the power of the Empire to Pizarro.
+Still Almagro's supporters and his son, Diego de Almagro the Younger, sought revenge.
+In 1541, Pizarro was assassinated by Almagro's supporters.
+This led to an unstable ruling.
+While the Spanish did regain control, it delayed their attempt to have a stable government.